Lyttle-Development/Documentation/src/minecraft/plugins/LyttleNametag/guide.md

 ---
 lang: en-US
-title: LyttleNametag | How to guides
+title: How to guides
 description: LyttleNametag how to guides page.
 ---

 ## How to guides

 How to ... guides for LyttleNametag.

 ---

 **How to use placeholders**

 How to use placeholders in nametags.
 LyttleNametag has build in placeholders and supports [PlaceholderAPI](https://hangar.papermc.io/HelpChat/PlaceholderAPI).

 Build in placeholders:

 - `<PLAYER>`
 - `{player_health}`